manish-garodia/database-livelabs/projects/dba-essentials-test/db21c-livelabs-workshops/manage-schema-objects/initialize-environment/initialize-environment.md

     ![Listener Service Status](./images/listener-service-status.png " ")

+	The status *active* indicates that the listener service is running.
 If the listener service is not running, you can restart it with the following command.

     ```
     $ <copy>sudo systemctl restart oracle-db-listener</copy>